 Bachelor of Science (BSc)

-The Bachelor’s degree program requires completing courses totaling 180 ECTS credits in the following subject areas:
+As part of the Bachelor’s degree program in Sociology, students are required to complete courses totaling 180 ECTS credits in the following subject areas:

 |SEMESTER||S 1||S 2||S 3||S 4*||S 5||S 6|

 |Special Areas of Sociology||x||x||x||x|

 New students will be required to complete the StEOP requirements at the beginning of the Bachelor's degree program.
 The required StEOP courses are outlined in the curriculum.
 You must pass the required StEOP courses or you will be limited when trying to register for additional courses.

 Students in the Bachelor's degree program in Sociology focus strongly on interdisciplinary approaches and directions.
 Business, politics, and law - you will be required to learn more about "associated" disciplines in order to better understand special social sub-areas.
 Areas of specialization include:

 The Bachelor's degree program in Sociology gives you a wide-ranging overview of social and societal interactions, social challenges and academically/scientifically based opportunities to shape society.
 You will be in a position to independently apply what you have learned and specialize.
 You will learn how to effectively communicate complex subject matter and research findings to both experts and laymen.
 Your skills will include:

 Sociologists are sought-after experts and often hold key positions at various organizations and companies.